Food Justice

 Creating a world where everyone has access to the nutritious food they need requires a multi-pronged solution.
 Structural changes and major policy reform are needed to create a truly just and equitable society where no one lacks access to fresh nutritious food.

-This program is supported by a generous grant made by the Farm Fresh Food Fund of the Community Foundation of the Hudson Valley, and the Thomas and Corinne Nyquist Foundation, as well as individual donors.
+This program is supported by individual donors as well as generous grants made by the Farm Fresh Food Initiative of the Community Foundation of the Hudson Valley, Glynwood’s Food Sovereignty Fund, The Hudson Valley CSA Coalition, Ulster County’s Non-Profit Recovery and Resilience Grant, and Anonymous.